Runtime Context

 Context Seems Ignored

-- Check field names match exactly (case-sensitive)
+- Check field names match exactly (case-sensitive) - unknown fields are rejected with a

-- Verify context is included in the request
+400error - Verify context is included in the request

 - Use Playground to test with verbose logging